 Holistic methods in psychiatry (or any practice) involve a whole mind-body approach.

-In holistic psychiatry there is a heavy focus on natural methods of prevention and healing.
+In holistic psychiatry, there is a heavy focus on creating a healthy mindset along with natural methods of prevention and healing.

 Many believe that the unhealthy aspects of our modern lifestyles have a huge impact on our mental health.

 And while we can choose the medication route, this may not be the safest or most appropriate therapy for everyone.

 In fact, some researchers and health care practitioners believe that natural approaches may be just as effective as drugs in certain situations.